DashineePARMANUM/statistics-projects-summer-2025/README.md

 As a Statistics undergraduate, I wanted to complement my university coursework by focusing on real-world data projects and sharpening industry-relevant skills.
 This Summer, I am going to complete multiple projects that demonstrate data cleaning, analysis, visualization, and reporting.

+Even after completing them, I’m continually refining these projects, finding small mistakes, rewording explanations, and tweaking code in an effort to perfect my work and deepen my understanding.

 ## Projects Overview

 | Focus Areas                         | Tools & Skills                 |